-- Participating in a professional internship is a central part of Mays’ MS-HRM program.
-This opportunity will allow for the application of what has been learned in the classroom and help determine the HR functions of interest to students.
+- Participating in a required professional internship is a cornerstone of the MS-HRM program.
+This experience will help you apply classroom learning and help identify the area of HR best suited to you.

-- All internships vary by industry, location, and position and part of the process and finding what company and culture YOU fit best in.
+- All internships vary by industry, location, and position.
+Part of the process is finding out what company and culture best fits YOU.

-- In addition to professional growth, students get the opportunity to try new things, live in new places, and meet new people through all the exciting experiences various internships offer!
+- In addition to professional growth, you can learn new things, experience new places, and build your network through everything internships offer!

 - Internships are typically 12 weeks in length and provide you with one hour of coursework credit.

 Formal Recruitment Process

-- We understand that securing a great internship is important to you and your future which is why we provide students unparalleled networking opportunities such as early recruitment with our 22 board companies.
+- Since securing a great internship is important to you and your future, we provide unparalleled networking opportunities such as the Early Recruiting Event (ERE) with our 18 board companies.